 - Build more landing pages.
 Individual and personalized landing pages will reach and appeal to a much wider target audience.
 Include relative CTAs on each landing page to redirect your audience towards your email list!

 - Provide value, value, value.
 Your audience is seeking authentic value in anything they opt to consume online…and this includes your newsletter!
 Be sure to spell out exactly WHAT your newsletter includes and WHY the user would benefit from signing up.

 - Create and give out freebies!
 When it comes to providing your audience with value, it’s hard to beat freebies.
 These can be items like PDF downloads, quizzes, or masterclasses that are packed with information and value, offered exclusively to those who give you their email address.
 Once they’ve opted in, you can send them further emails.

 - Get engaging!
 Online quizzes are always fun!
 You can create engaging quizzes on your site that align with your brand and will redirect or lead the user to sign up for your newsletter in order to receive their results.
-Here’s one that I created, all about choosing the right social media platforms for your business.
-This is a commonly asked question that I get, as a social media writer, so this quiz has been a really valuable tool.
-I used a software called Interact to create it.

 - Lean into your launch.
 Have a new product or service in the pipeline?
 A launch is an exciting time for a business that draws the attention of an audience.
 You can entice your users to sign up for your email list with exclusive presale access or discounts!